yashbonde/graph-transformer/README.md

 ### Tests

 To run the tests, you must have `pytest` installed on your system, run `pytest` in CLI.
-To play with the GPT implementation run `gpt_gt.py` (currently building)!
+To play with the GPT implementation run `gpt_gt.py`!
+For some reason I am unable to upload my new sample.txt file, so get it from [here](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt).
+To see it in action run `python3 gpt_gt.py`.

 ### Samples